rianhunter/blah/build-guide/README.md

 - C1 1.5 nF
 - C2 10 nF

-Then solder the 3x pin header sideways onto the edge of the PCB.
+Then solder the 3x pin header sideways onto the edge of the PCB, or solder the edge mounting SMA connector.
 Finally solder about 10 cm (4 inches) of wire to each of the pads (XT1, XT2, GND, 3.3V).
 Use different colors per pad for easier installation.
-You should end up with something like this:
+You should end up with something like this (pin header shown, not SMA edge connector):

 ![adapter-revb-populated.jpg](adapter-revb-populated.jpg)

+If you chose the SMA connector option, this completes the adapter board.

+Otherwise you now need to finish the coax cable and connection.
-Next take the desired length of RG174 coax cable and solder the 3x pin socket to one end.
+So take the desired length of RG174 coax cable and solder the 3x pin socket to one end.
 Remember you can always shorten the cable later, so add some extra length here.
 The center pin is the clock signal, the other two pins are shield / ground.
 Finally with some heat shrink over it, you should end up with something like this: